 - The Spoony Experiment: Spoony dubs them (specifically, the group from The Avengers) "The Shadowy Council of People Who Sit in Poorly-Lit Rooms and Secretly Rule the World".

-- The SCP Foundation is run by a group known only as "the O5 Council" (there are actually 13 of them, despite their name; the O stands for Overseer and the 5 for their security clearance).
+- The SCP Foundation is run by a group known only as "the O5 Council" (there are actually 13 of them, despite their name; the O stands for Overseer and the 5 is their security clearance level).
 Every one of them is a total unknown: their names, genders, locations, and occupations are all blank.
 Their occasional entries on SCP information pages often go so far as to censor even their ID number, so that while it can be seen that an O5 member made the entry, it is unknown which one made the entry.

 - In Unichat, the administrators wield immense political power towards unknown ends.
 The readers are coming to be regarded this way in-universe.

 - The Shadow Council in The Out Crowd.
 Their agenda, if any, beyond maintaining The Masquerade is vague and they're more Lawful Stupid than evil.

 - Parodied in Metalocalypse.
 Dethklok is observed by The Tribunal, with its members continuously asserting that Dethklok is incredibly dangerous to the world, and how their latest antics could be disastrous.
 For almost half a season, they carefully review their tactics, and the president of the council invariably opts to do absolutely nothing, claiming that "it's too soon" or "we must observe them" or "we will let this play out".

 - They're also a Cosmopolitan Council of evil overlord stereotypes, overplayed to the point of being completely ineffectual...until a sudden onset of Cerebus Syndrome (if that is even possible for the show!) made the Tribunal and its members a more active part of the plot.
 It turns out that the leader secretly wants Dethklok to succeed.